If you get your water from a private well supply, there may be occasions when it doesn’t quite taste normal.

 Sulfate and chloride are fairly difficult to remove.
 The average water filter pitcher or carbon filter might be unable to remove these dissolved minerals.
 The most effective treatment is to use a reverse osmosis system.

-Reverse osmosis uses multiple filter and membrane stages to remove 99.9% TDS, including those responsible for giving your tap water a salty taste.
+Reverse osmosis uses multiple filter and membrane stages to remove up to 99% TDS, including those responsible for giving your tap water a salty taste.

 The RO semi-permeable membrane contains tiny pores that allow only water particles to pass through.
 The remaining contaminants, which are too large to slip through the pores, are flushed out of the system down the drain.